1. Dark Chocolate

 Good news – chocolate isn’t all bad.
 In fact, it’s pretty much healthy.
 When you eat chocolate it stimulates the production of endorphins in your brain, and these endorphins are the chemicals that stimulate the feeling of pleasure.
 Chocolate also increases serotonin – or “happy hormone” levels -, thus acting as a natural anti-depressant.

-Chocolate also contains anti-oxidants which may help to lower cortisol levels (the stress hormone) as well as reducing anxiety.
+Chocolate also contains anti-oxidants which may help to lower cortisol levels (the stress hormone) as well as reducing anxiety and boosting your mood.

 One small catch: all of these amazing facts only apply to chocolate of the dark variety (75% cocoa solids or more) as it is the cocoa itself that contains the health properties mentioned.

-Again, not something particularly unbearable to eat in order to reap the rewards.
+Again, not something particularly unbearable to eat in order to reap the rewards and boost your mood.
 To stabilise your mood for the day ahead, start your day with a bowl of porridge.
 Jumbo oats release energy slowly and steadily into the bloodstream, in place of that quick energy rush and subsequent tired and cranky crash that follows a bowl of sugary cereal.

 Spice up your oats by adding some berries, nuts and seeds – adding even more antioxidants to boost your mood.